Jindo Temperament & Personality

 Male vs Female Temperament

 Male Jindos tend to be slightly larger, weighing 30–50 lbs compared to females at 25–44 lbs.
-Temperament differences between males and females are generally subtle and influenced more by individual personality and training than by gender alone.
+Standing 18–22 inches tall, both sexes carry the dense double coat with soft undercoat and straight harsh outer coat coat characteristic of the breed.
+Temperament differences between sexes are generally subtle and influenced more by individual personality and training than by gender alone.